 Warning: This article contains discussion of cancer which some readers may find distressing.

-NHS doctor Chris van Tulleken, author of the book Ultra Processed People, appeared on the Diary of a CEO podcast to say these kinds of foods have 'overtaken tobacco as the leading cause of early death on planet Earth'.
+NHS doctor Chris van Tulleken, author of the book Ultra Processed People, recently appeared on the Diary of a CEO podcast to say these kinds of foods have 'overtaken tobacco as the leading cause of early death on planet Earth'.

-In essence they're a bigger hazard to the health of humanity than smoking, and studies have connected them to a rise in poor health including cases of bowel cancer.
+In essence, they're a bigger hazard to the health of humanity than smoking, and studies have connected them to a rise in poor health including cases of bowel cancer.

 A study from China found that a high rate of consumption for ultra-processed foods was 'significantly associated' with a higher risk of colorectal cancer, and that the UK had a lot of these foods as part of our diets.